 An adaptation to a standard information requirement means that instead of performing a test, you provide a justification.
 Your justification has to either be based on general rules as explained in Annex XI to REACH, or on specific rules for each information requirement as detailed in Column 2 of Annexes VII to X.

-- Refer to the appropriate rules and state your justification clearly
+- Refer to the appropriate rules and state your justification clearly.

 - For multi-constituent substances and those of unknown or variable composition, complex reaction products or of biological materials (UVCBs), you also need to explain the differences and similarities of the constituents between the target and source substances to establish structural similarity.
 This includes details on the composition of actual test materials used in studies with source substances.
 The impact of these differences on the prediction of hazardous properties needs to be explained as well .

 - If your hypothesis is based on structural similarity which leads to similar properties, you need to have reliable and relevant data on the lower-tier endpoints for both source and target substances to confirm your hypothesis and possibility to predict.
-This could be done by bridging data, for example from Annex VII or VIII information requirements.
+This could be done by bridging data, for example, from Annex VII or VIII information requirements.

 - Explain the trends you use to support your prediction – including all inconsistencies and their impact on your prediction.